juanmarc/getting-cleaning-data-project/README.md

-# Getting and Cleanind Data Course Project
+# Getting and Cleaning Data Course Project

 ## Overview

-This repo contains code and data satisfying requirements for the Coursera Getting and Cleanng Data course project.
+This repo contains code and data satisfying requirements for the Coursera Getting and Cleaning Data course project.

 All data for this project were obtained from the University of California Irvine Machine learning website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones